 Authentic assessment focuses on students using and applying knowledge and skills in real-life settings.
 For example, you might have students take part in:

-- simulation or role play of a scenario
+- a simulation or role play of a scenario

 - completion of a real-world task